Outlander Day Trip: Edinburgh

 - Falkland, the site of “Inverness” (only between April – October).
 Linlithgow will be visited as an alternative in the winter season.

 - Doune Castle, the site of Castle Leoch, the MacKenzie Castle.

 - Culross, used for three seasons of Outlander and most famously, Cranesmuir, where Geillis Duncan lived.

-The Outlander Day Tour from Edinburgh departs promptly 9.15 am from Chamber Street by the National Museum of Scotland steps.
-Our next pick up will be at 10 am from Dalmeny Train Station (next to the coffee kiosk).
-Dalmeny suits those who are not staying in the city centre and for those docked at the South Queensferry Port.
-Dalmeny is conected to Edinburgh and Fife on a direct service.
+The Outlander Day Tour from Edinburgh departs promptly at 10 am from Dalmeny Train Station (next to the coffee kiosk).
+Dalmeny is connected to Edinburgh and Fife on a direct service.
 For those driving, there is a free, all day car park at the station.

 We will begin by making our way to Blackness Castle which features as Fort William in Outlander; Black Jack Randall’s Headquarters.
 Blackness Castle, also known as ‘the ship that never sailed’ sits on the Firth of Forth with impressive views towards the 3 Bridges.
 It has an intriguing and rather gory history, perfect for its provenance in Outlander.
 You will have the opportunity to explore the castle for enough time to have an excellent visit after a short historical and Outlander demonstration tour by your guide.
 (Entrance to Blackness Castle is not included in the tour).